Install

 First launch Pi-Apps from your start menu:

-Then click on the Internet category.
+Then click on the Internet category, which leads to the Download & Upload category.

 Now scroll down to find Filezilla in the list.